by Laser Skin & Wellness |

 Microneedling works by creating micro-injuries, or micro-channels, in the skin using tiny needles.
 In professional settings, this is achieved using a pen-like tool containing the microneedles; for at-home use, dermal rollers containing microneedles are available, but not generally recommended by professional dermatologists or aestheticians.

 Creating micro-injuries in the skin stimulates your natural healing response, prompting the body to create new collagen and healthy skin cells.
 These micro-channels also allow topical products to more deeply absorb into the skin.
-For example, some aestheticians combine microneedling with PRP in a procedure known as a “vampire facial.”
-In other cases, serums or similar skincare products are applied to the skin after microneedling.
+In some cases, serums or similar skincare products are applied to the skin after microneedling.

 How Does RF Microneedling Work?